hiveot/hub.capnp/README.md

 ## Summary

-The Hub package is responsible for operating the Hub services.
-It purpose is to launch services, monitor and report their status.
-In itself it does not provide any features other than managing the services.
+The Hub module is responsible for operating Hub plugins.
+It purpose is to launch and monitor plugins, and report their status.
+In itself it does not provide any features other than managing the plugins.

-The Hub is configured through the hub.yaml configuration file that provides default settings for its services and which services to launch.
+The Hub and its plugin is configured through the hub.yaml configuration file that provides default settings for its services and which services to launch.

-Core Hub services are needed to provide a basic functional system and include:
-- auth: an authentication and authorization service
-- idprov: IoT device provisioning service for provisioning of IoT devices
-- mosquittomgr: management of the mosquitto MQTT message bus service
-- logging: service for logging of select messages for monitoring and testing
-- thingdir: Thing directory service

-Each of these core services are replacable by services that provide the same functionality and support the same APIs.
-For example, mosquittomgr can be replaced by a different message bus service that supports the MQTT protocol and uses the auth service for authenticating and authorizing user access.

-In addition, protocol bindings for non-wost IoT devices and other services can be included to enhance the functionality of the hub.

-## Installation
+## Installation (draft)

 The WoST Hub is designed to run on Linux based computers.
 It might be able to work on other platforms but at this stage this is not tested nor a priority.